hotta/ansible-alma9/roles/389ds/README.md

 ## Default Settings

-You can overwrite these values by creating host_vars/localhost.yml and writing entries you want to change.
+You can overwrite these values by creating host_vars/localhost.yml and putting entries you want to change in it.

 ```
 $ grep ^DS389 group_vars/all